yuxuanliu888/Mechanical-Dog1/README.md

 ## Challenges

-I bought all the servo motors from amazon.
-Hence most of them didn't work even if I assembled it the right way.
-However, I didn't know what's wrong with them at the beginning.
-(Maybe I connect the wrong cable with a wrong leg?
-Maybe my code is wrong.)
-As a result.
-I spent a lot of time to find issues and test my motors.
-I also felt hard to assemble them and made them move.
-I tried to make a three legs robot at the beginning.
-After testing, I found that there are only 2 motors worked.
-The other 6 motors didn't work even if I assemble them in the right way.
-In the end, I simplified the robot into two legs and made it move.
+I bought 8 servo motors from amazon.
+After a super long time assembling and testing, I found that there are only 2 of them worked.
+Then I used those 2 servo motors to make this mechanical dog.

 ## Completed Work